Comparing Implant Retained Dentures Vs. Conventional Dentures

 Exploring Implant Retained Dentures: An Overview

-If you are a first-time denture wearer looking for a denture type that improves adaptability and confidence, you must choose implant-retained dentures.
+If you are a first-time denture wearer looking for a denture type that improves adaptability and confidence, you might want to choose implant-retained dentures.

 Unlike traditional dentures, implant dentures grip well on your underlying bone, especially in the lower arch, where your tongue and muscles force conventional dentures to displace easily.

-Two to four dental implants are surgically placed inside the bone and left to integrate for three months.
-A denture is then fabricated on top of it.
+It starts with two to four dental implants are surgically placed inside the bone and left to integrate for three to six months.
+A denture is then placed on top of it.

-The attachments on the implant engage with the fixtures on the underside of the denture, expressing lock and key mechanisms to bring stability.
+The implant attachments snap into fixtures built into your dentures, work like a lock and key to ensure stability.
 There are two types of fixtures:

 Ball Retained Dentures: